Webinar (Wednesday, February 4): How to Automate and Modernize Your 2026 Commissions

 Accounting complexity

-Depending on the company, there are two different methods for recovering all or part of a commission.
-The first is to recover it directly on a retroactive basis, while the second is to set up a negative quota for the next commission period.
+Depending on the company, there are two different methods for recovering all or part of a commission through clawback.
+The first is to recover it directly on a retroactive basis, while the second is to set up a negative transaction.

 Regardless of the method used, this has a considerable impact on the management of a company's accounts.
-This is all the more important for public companies, those listed on the stock exchange and those subject to ASC 606.
+This is all the more important for public companies, those listed on the stock exchange and those that need to be ASC 606 compliant.

 Legal and financial consequences